Courses for Credit

 Students who wish to transfer credits to another institution or to the MassArt BFA program are advised to consult with their registrar or dean prior to enrollment.
 Students accepted to Massachusetts College of Art and Design are placed in studio courses based on the strength of their application portfolios.
 Courses taken through the Continuing Education program at MassArt are subject to transfer credit review and restrictions.

 Official transcripts are available for $10 each; unofficial for $5.
-Transcripts take ten days to process.
+Transcripts take two to five days to process.
 Forms are available in the Continuing Education office.
 Requests must be submitted in writing, signed by the student, and include name at time of enrollment, address, home/work telephone numbers, social security or MassArt ID number, and dates of attendance.
 E-mails and faxes are not accepted.